Global Studies - A2001

 • Industry connections

-Be supported by our network of world-renowned academics and the Global Studies Industry Advisory Board who will help to guide your interests and passions into a future-proof professional pathway.
+Be supported by our network of world-renowned academics and the Global Studies Course Advisory Board who will help to guide your interests and passions into a future-proof professional pathway.
 The board consists of professionals from diverse backgrounds with direct links to business, government and the social sector.